fommil/fpmortals/manuscript/complete.md

 -   `Boolean=>Boolean` has complexity 4
 -   `Option[Boolean]=>Option[Boolean]` has complexity 27
 -   `Boolean=>Int` is a mere quintillion going on a sextillion.
--   `Int=>Boolean` is so big that if all implementations were assigned a unique number, each number would be 4GB.
+-   `Int=>Boolean` is so big that if all implementations were assigned a unique number, each would require 4 gigabytes to represent.

 In reality, `Int=>Boolean` will be something simple like `isOdd`, `isEven` or a sparse `BitSet`.
 This function, when used in an ADT,